TTK4130/ttk4130.github.io/docs/animation.rst

 We can then define the keyframe track of the position of the cart.
 The :code:`VectorKeyframeTrack` takes the target object and property, an array of time values, and corresponding position vectors

-Animating the rotation of the pivot group requires us to use quaternions (see Quaternions page).
+Animating the rotation of the pivot group can be done using quaternions (see Quaternions page).
 In short, quaternions provide a robust way to represent rotations without suffering from gimbal lock, and they interpolate smoothly between orientations.
 For a pendulum rotating around the z-axis, we construct quaternions where the rotation angle θ maps to the quaternion :math:`[0, 0, sin(θ/2), cos(θ/2)]`: